MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 ## Securing your environments

 With over 900 connectors available to your organization, it's critical to establish a Data Loss Prevention (DLP) strategy to control connector availability.
 However, when getting started, you may be unaware of the impact that changing a DLP policy will have on your makers' apps and flows.
-To help mitigate this risk, the CoE Starter Kit includes a reference example of an environment and DLP request management process that can be used to effectively manage future environment and DLP requests.
-The DLP editor (impact analysis) tool is available to you to use before making changes to existing, or creating new DLP policies.
+To help mitigate this risk, the CoE Starter Kit includes a reference example of an **environment and DLP request management process** that can be used to effectively manage future environment and DLP requests.
+The **DLP editor (impact analysis) tool** is available to you to use before making changes to existing, or creating new DLP policies.
 This will give you a clearer picture of the impact of changes on existing apps and cloud flows, and help you make informed decisions.

-<!screenshots here>
+<!screenshots here of new UI>

 ### More information about securing your environments